-In this report, unless otherwise indicated, translations from U.S. dollars to Euros (and vice versa) relating to payments made on or before December 31, 2021 were made at the rate in effect at the time of the relevant payment.
+In this Annual Report, unless otherwise indicated, translations from U.S. dollars to Euros (and vice versa) relating to payments made on or before December 31, 2022 were made at the rate in effect at the time of the relevant payment.